amchonk/AI-Voice-Assistant/README.md

 Before running the assistant, you need to configure a few settings:

     Obtain an API key from OpenAI and set it in the code where the OpenAI client is initialized.
-    Ensure your audio device is properly set up and recognized by the speech_recognition library.
+    Install required packages (see imports at the top of the assistant.py file) Ensure your audio device is properly set up and recognized by the speech_recognition library.
     Install Cuda toolkit to get the fastest transcription time possible.